zdharma-continuum/zinit/docs/INTRODUCTION.md

 ## Turbo Mode (Zsh \>= 5.3)

-The Ice-mod `wait` allows the user postponing loading of a plugin to the moment when the processing of `.zshrc` is finished and the first prompt is being shown.
+The ice-mod `wait` allows the user postponing loading of a plugin to the moment when the processing of `.zshrc` is finished and the first prompt is being shown.
 It is like Windows – during startup, it shows desktop even though it still loads data in background.
 This has drawbacks, but is for sure better than blank screen